steadramon/ESPGeiger/docs/hardware/espgeigerhw.md

 - Supply Current: 130mA with WiFi at background
 - 2.4GHz WiFi

+## Technical Notes

+- Please use a reliable 5V DC supply.
+Whilst the overall power requirement is low, a stable 5V is required for the High Voltage circuit.

 ## Compatible Geiger Muller Tubes

 The ESPGeigerHW Geiger counter supports multiple different Geiger Muller Tubes.
 The hardware features adjustable mounting positions for tubes with the following lengths: